Nicholas Herkimer

 Brigadier General Nicholas Herkimer (also known as Nikolaus Herchheimer; c.
-1728 – August 16, 1777) was an American military officer who fought during the Revolutionary War.
-He died of wounds after the Battle of Oriskany.
+1728 – August 16, 1777) was an American militia officer who served in the French and Indian War and American Revolutionary War.
+He died in 1777 from wounds suffered during the Battle of Oriskany.

 Early life and career

-Herkimer was born in the vicinity of German Flatts in the Mohawk Valley of the Province of New York, and was the elder brother of Loyalist officer Johan Jost Herkimer.
-Their parents were Catherine Petri and Johann Jost Herchheimer, a son of the Palatine German immigrant Georg Herchheimer or Hirchemer from Sandhausen in the parish of Leimen south of Heidelberg.
+Herkimer was born in the vicinity of German Flatts in the Mohawk Valley of the Province of New York, the eldest of five sons of Catherine Petri and Johann Jost Herchheimer.
+He was the elder brother of Loyalist officer Johan Jost Herkimer.
+His grandfather was Palatine immigrant Georg Herchheimer or Hirchemer from Sandhausen in the parish of Leimen south of Heidelberg.
 Nicholas was of slender build, with a dark complexion and black hair; he was not quite six feet tall.
 He could speak German, English and Mohawk.